jglev/medieval-mappamundi/README.md

 #### "Tidy" data

 We chose this data format to ease adding data to the dataset by a researcher using a spreadsheet program such as Microsoft Excel or LibreOffice Calc.
 However, this format is not particularly useful for some types of analysis.
-Thus, the script `Create_Tidy_Dataset.R` will transform the dataset into a ["tidy" format](http://r4ds.had.co.nz/tidy-data.html), which looks like this:
+Thus, the scripts in `data_transformation_scripts` will transform the dataset into a ["tidy" format](http://r4ds.had.co.nz/tidy-data.html), which looks like this:

 |map_name                     |normalized                   |diplomatic                   |
 |:----------------------------|:----------------------------|:----------------------------|